Criminal Defense Attorney Fighting for Clients Accused of Child Pornography

 It starts with understanding what being charged with child pornography means in Colorado.
 Here’s what you should know about child pornography charges in Colorado.

-In our state, child pornography charges essentially fall under the larger umbrella of “sexual exploitation of a child.”
-Depending on the nature of the crime, this can be further broken down into three charges:
+In the state of Colorado, child pornography charges essentially fall under the larger umbrella of “sexual exploitation of a child.”
+Depending on the nature of the child pornography crime, this can be further broken down into three charges:

 - Sexual Exploitation of a Child (C.R.S.
 18-6-403)